2023 Best Agriculture Schools in Missouri

 Full Agriculture & Agriculture Operations at University of Missouri - Columbia Report

 The excellent programs at Northwest Missouri State University helped the school earn the #2 place on this year’s ranking of the best agriculture and agriculture operations schools in Missouri.
-Northwest is a moderately-sized public school located in the remote town of Maryville.
+Northwest is a medium-sized public school located in the remote town of Maryville.

 After completing their degree, agriculture and agriculture operations graduates from Northwest carry an average student debtload of $19,871.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $145.